 Next comes the hummous!!

-This is my go-to hummus spot at night.
+This is my go-to hummus spot at night and, in my opinion, the best restaurant in Tel Aviv.
 It’s open until 11, has funky music and a chill vibe.
 I always get the chickpea hummus mashawsha.
 It comes with a basket of bread and a side of fresh onions.
 PLEASE FOR THE LOVE OF GOD USE YOUR ONION SLICES TO SCOOP UP HUMMUS!!!!
 The mint tea is good too:)

 The first time I went to Carmel Market, I was wandering through the maze of stalls, stands and shops.
 I couldn’t find one good place to get hummus so I walked up to a little juice bar near by and asked the best place to get hummus near by.
 He pointed just down the alley in front of me and that’s what led me to Shlomo and Doron.
 They’re nearly always full, so I usually take my food to-go and sit at Banana Beach.
 Every.
 Single.
 Time.
 I get hummus with tahini and olive oil, with a side of bread and, of course, onions.
 The staff is very friendly and conversational.